zachmargolis/interjectable/README.md

 ## Usage

 Interjectable has one module (`Interjectable`) and two methods.
+It also includes both an instance and singleton helper method `injected_methods` to track what dependency methods have been created.
 Use them like so!

 ```ruby
 class MyClass